JanNeuendorf/lorevault/README.md

 We can specify the SHA3-256 hash of the file.

 Then, we list sources for the file.
 The list is checked in order, so a local copy should be listed first.

 It could be a local file:
 ```toml
 [[file.source]]
 type = "file"
 path = "/home/some_path/local_copy" # It must be an absolute path
 ```
-We can specify a local or remote git-repo:
+It could be a local or remote git-repo:
 ```toml
 [[file.source]]
 type = "git"